tweenrex/recurve/README.md

-# Empty Project
+# Recurve

-This project contains ____ for the TweenRex project.
-The empty project is a template for other projects.
+This project contains utility functions for easing, curves, etc for the TweenRex project.

 ## Questions / Documentation
 Please go to [TweenRex](https://github.com/tweenrex/tweenrex) to ask questions and find documentation.